Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 Class Counsel represent the interests of the Settlement Class.
 You may hire your own attorney to advise you, but if you hire your own attorney, you will be responsible for paying that attorney’s fees.

-The Class Representatives will make their request for attorneys’ fees, costs, and service awards on or before March 26, 2025 and that request will be published on the Important Documents page.
+The Class Representatives made their request for attorneys’ fees, costs, and service awards on March 26, 2025 and that request is on the Important Documents page.

 Side, Seven Gables, WFP, JPAR, Signature, First Team, Sibcy Cline, Brooklyn MLS, and CNYIS will pay the fees and expenses that the Court awards from the settlement fund.
 You are not responsible for any fees or expenses that the Court awards.